ibm-wm-transition/webmethods-ui-assets/diagramsAsCode/README.md

 Copy and paste above text to your diagram code.
 (The diagram generator downloads the icons and store them into local folder.
 You can delete the temporary `*.tmp` files.)

 Now, we want to *draw* a diagram with API Gateway deployment in typical network environment with *Green* and *Red* zones.
-The Treat Protection (= API Gateway Standard Edition) is deployed in *Red* zone. [mingrammer](https://diagrams.mingrammer.com/) has many icons (Firewall, Load Balancers, Sub-Network, ...) which we can use to increase the diagram.
+The Threat Protection (= API Gateway Standard Edition) is deployed in *Red* zone. [mingrammer](https://diagrams.mingrammer.com/) has many icons (Firewall, Load Balancers, Sub-Network, ...) which we can use to increase the diagram.

 ![API Gateway and Threat Protection in Green and Red Zones](./diagrams/apigw-tp.png)